MPI-AMRVAC 3.1

 setup.pl -d=2

 This will copy a makefile to the current folder, set the problem dimension to two, and use the default compiler settings, which is mpif90 (gfortran with openMPI).
-To select different compiler settings (present in amrvac/arch/)
+To select different compiler settings, check files in amrvac/arch/.

-Then, to compile the code according to the makefile:
+Then, to compile the code according to the makefile with 4 processors:

 make -j4